Xeriscaping Principles: Gardening for Water Conservation

 Mulch helps retain soil moisture, mitigate temperature fluctuations, prevent erosion and smother weeds.
 Organic mulch such as leaves, coarse compost, bark, pine needles or grass clippings will break down over the course of a season and incorporate into the soil.
 This will help improve the soil over time as well.
 You need to add more as it breaks down.
 In order for mulch to be effective, it needs to be several inches thick.

-Even if your area is not experiencing a drought, xeriscaping principals can save you time and money.
+Even if your area is not experiencing a drought, xeriscaping principles can save you time and money.
 By employing the basic xeriscaping principles, your garden will flourish with little effort.

-For more on plants used in xeriscaping, see this list of the top 10 Drought-Tolerant Perennials to grow in your garden (coming tomorrow!).
+For more on plants used in xeriscaping, see this list of the top 10 Drought-Tolerant Perennials to grow in your garden.